-Contrary to circulating conspiracy theories and myths suggesting that the SARS-CoV-2 coronavirus, which causes COVID-19 infection, is a synthetic, ‘man-made’ virus that was created in a laboratory and then unleashed to cause a global crisis, a recent study published in the journal Nature Medicine helps lay these claims to rest.
+Contrary to circulating conspiracy theories suggesting that the SARS-CoV-2 coronavirus, which causes COVID-19 infection, is a synthetic, ‘man-made’ virus that was created in a laboratory and then unleashed to cause the current global crisis, a recent study published in the journal Nature Medicine helps lay these claims to rest.

 Through comparative genomic analysis, the study researchers found that the novel human SARS-CoV-2 coronavirus closely resembles coronaviruses found in animals such as bats and pangolins.
 Furthermore, it was shown that SARS-CoV-2 lacks the presence of any ‘lab-engineered’ components, such as a vector backbone derived from another animal (i.e. mouse) – this is typically required to make new viral constructs in a lab.